zhq1/EasyNOMP/README.md

 ```
 Adjust the "paymentInterval" to 120 seconds or less, and set minimumPayment to 0.
 Then set maxPerPayment to the block reward, and work way backwards if payments still stuck.

 ***This crypto is not lost, it is still in your pool wallet.*** Once the fix is made, you can update EasyNOMP and restart the pool, and the payments should then go through.
-Optionally you can manually send payments to workers.
 I will push the fix to parent project [1301313Y/BootNOMP](https://github.com/1301313Y/BootNOMP) and original project [foxer666/node-open-mining-portal](https://github.com/foxer666/node-open-mining-portal) when completed.

 **This is only a temporary fix.**